LibraryOfCongress/api.congress.gov/Documentation/BillEndpoint.md

       - `<actionTime>` (e.g. 15:39:53)
         - The time of the latest action taken on the amendment.
 Certain actions taken by the House contain this element.
   - `<url>` (e.g. https://api.data.gov/congress/v3/amendment/117/hamdt/173)
-    - The referrer URL to the amendment item in the API.
+    - A referrer URL to the amendment item in the API.
 Documentation for the amendment endpoint is available [here](https://github.com/LibraryOfCongress/api.congress.gov/blob/main/Documentation/AmendmentEndpoint.md).